lsst-ts/ts_electrometer/doc/index.rst

 Developing ts_Electrometer
 ==========================
-Developing the ts_Electrometer package follows the TSSW developer guide.
+Developing the ts_Electrometer package follows the `TSSW developer guide <https://tssw-developer.lsst.io>`_.
 Code style is PEP-8 compliant with a few exceptions.
 Flake8 is a tool given by the development docker image for checking PEP-8 compliance.
 The setup.cfg file comes with the necessary exceptions already configured.